 Technical details regarding overall functioning of the system shall be the responsibility of the designer, the contractor and the owner.
-For ADDITIONAL reference information regarding irrigation systems see the Westminster Sitework Specifications.
-Check with the City Public Works division to determine proximity of project to reclaimed water system and the current or future possibility of tying into the system.
+For additional reference information regarding irrigation systems see the Westminster Sitework Specifications.

-Irrigation CONSTRUCTION drawings submitted should SHALL contain the following INFORMATION:
+Irrigation construction drawings shall contain the following information: